versedi/magento-untranslatedstrings/README.md

 Currently, the module introduces a small to moderate performance penalty, depending on the number of locales you have configured to check.
 However, this penalty is realized **only if enabled in system configuration**.
 That means that it should be safe to have installed on both production and stage, but you probably don't want to enable it on production all the time.

 Note that it's disabled by default.

+## Update notes

+- 1.0.2
+        - added option to export strings to CSV files in `var/export/ew_untranslatedstrings` (check config/dev/translate for more information)
+        - on install it checks if tables are already existing in db - if yes it's ommiting the creation to avoid critical error.
+        - phpdocs
+        - few small improvements